 A Majelis is an Arabic term meaning "a place of sitting", used in the context of "council", to describe various types of special gatherings.
 The term Majlis is also used to refer to a private place where guests are received and entertained.
 This Majelis area on the yacht supports the fact that her owner is from an Arabic region.
 There is also an hospital and a dedicated crew gym.

 The yacht was built for Sheikh Khalifa bin Hamad bin Abdullah bin Jassim bin Mohammed Al Thani, the former Emir of Qatar.
 He died in October 2016 at the age of 84.
-He was the father of the current Emir of Qatar.
+He was the grandfather of the current Emir of Qatar.

-The Dutch magazin Quote disclosed that the yacht was formally registered in the Dutch Shipping Register on the name of Al Menwar Limited.
+The Dutch magazine Quote disclosed that the yacht was formally registered in the Dutch Shipping Register on the name of Al Menwar Limited.
 The Al Menwar name is linked to the Al Thani family.
 Al Menwar used to be the royal yacht of Qatar.
 Also the yacht’s color Turquoise is a link to the Al Thanis, as their supercar collection has the same color.

 Following the Emir’s dead, the yacht Jubilee was put for sale through Burgess, asking EUR 275 million or US$ 310 million.
 Most of the photos on this page are by Nicholas Canepa.

 Please mention and link to this page, when using this information.
 Thanks!

 Tweet this!
 Tweet